tbfld/counter.ink/content/blg/old/social-media/2017/2017-09-28-student-debt-and-inappropriate-conversations.md

 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author:
+author: "tb"
-images:
+images: "false"
 order:
-enableToc:
+enableToc: "true"
 permalink:
 aliases:
-draft:
+draft: "false"
-publish:
+publish: "true"
 date: 2017-09-28
 tags:
   - academia
   - finance
   - "#education"
   - "#students"
+status:
+RSS: "false"
 ---

 Growing numbers of students were doing this in NYC.
 When I brought this up with the C-suite admins at TNS they were like “HOW DO YOU KNOW?!”
 Because the students told me.
 “THAT’S AN INAPPROPRIATE CONVERSATION.”
 Bingo: the conversation we should have is about how your inflated salary and skewed budgets relate to how students pay the bills...